 Imagine if studies on the effects of eating dog food looked only at its effects on cats.
 While it sounds outrageous, that is the logic currently employed by many medical researchers studying treatments for a vast array of chronic illnesses.
-Obviously, chronic illnesses affect older people at a higher rate than younger people.
+Chronic illnesses affect older people at a higher rate than younger people.
 At the same time, seniors make up a growing portion of the population which is most in need of the treatment of chronic disease.
 By continuing to conduct studies that rarely include older patients, researchers become part of the picture of ageism in America.

 For many years, when it has come to participating in medical trials, the elderly have experienced ageism and discrimination.
 As a result, these studies may fail to reach conclusions that are truly applicable to the elderly population.